 Cloud hosting is a method of using online virtual servers that can be created, modified, and destroyed on demand.
-Cloud servers are allocated resources like CPU cores and memory by the physical server that it’s hosted on and can be configured with a developer’s choice of operating system and accompanying software.
-Cloud hosting can be used for hosting websites, sending and storing emails, and distributing web-based applications and other services.
+Cloud servers are allocated resources like CPU cores and memory by the physical they are hosted on, and can be configured with any operating system and accompanying software.
+Cloud hosting can be used for hosting websites, distributing web-based applications, or other services.

 In this guide, we will go over some of the basic concepts involved in cloud hosting, including how virtualization works, the components in a virtual environment, and comparisons with other common hosting methods.

-“The Cloud” is a common term that refers to servers connected to the Internet that are available for public use, either through paid leasing or as part of a software or platform service.
+“The Cloud” is a common term that refers to internet-accessible servers that are available for public use, either through paid leasing or as part of a software or platform service.
 A cloud-based service can take many forms, including web hosting, file hosting and sharing, and software distribution.
-“The Cloud” can also be used to refer to cloud computing, which is the practice of using several servers linked together to share the workload of a task.
-Instead of running a complex process on a single powerful machine, cloud computing distributes the task across many smaller computers.
+“The Cloud” can also refer to cloud computing, i.e., transparently spanning a task across multiple servers.
+Instead of running a complex process on a single powerful machine, cloud computing distributes the task across many smaller nodes.

-Cloud hosting environments are broken down into two main parts: the virtual servers that apps and websites can be hosted on and the physical hosts that manage the virtual servers.
-This virtualization is what is behind the features and advantages of cloud hosting: the relationship between host and virtual server provides flexibility and scaling that are not available through other hosting methods.
+Cloud hosting environments are broken down into two main parts: the virtual servers that apps and websites can be hosted on, and the physical hosts that manage the virtual servers.
+Virtualization makes cloud hosting possible: the relationship between host and virtual server provides flexibility and scaling that are not available through other hosting methods.

 The most common form of cloud hosting today is the use of a virtual private server, or VPS.
 A VPS is a virtual server that acts like a real computer with its own operating system.
-While virtual servers share resources that are allocated to them by the host, their software is well isolated, so operations on one VPS won’t affect the others.
+While virtual servers share resources that are allocated to them by the host, they are totally isolated in practice, so operations on one VPS won’t affect the others.

 Virtual servers are deployed and managed by the hypervisor of a physical host.
-Each virtual server has an operating system installed by the hypervisor and available to the user to add software on top of.
-For many practical purposes, a virtual server is identical in use to a dedicated physical server, though performance may be lower in some cases due to the virtual server sharing physical hardware resources with other servers on the same host.
+Each virtual server has an operating system installed by the hypervisor, that is available to the user.
+For practical purposes, a virtual server is identical in use to a dedicated physical server, though the a virtual server needs to share physical hardware resources with other servers on the same host.

-There are a few common hypervisor software available for cloud hosts today.
+There are a few common hypervisors available for cloud hosts today.
 These different virtualization methods have some key differences, but they all provide the tools that a host needs to deploy, maintain, move, and destroy virtual servers as needed.

 KVM, short for “Kernel-Based Virtual Machine”, is a virtualization infrastructure that is built in to the Linux kernel.
 When activated, this kernel module turns the Linux machine into a hypervisor, allowing it to begin hosting virtual servers.
-This method is in contrast from how other hypervisors usually work, as KVM does not need to create or emulate kernel components that are used for virtual hosting.
+This method contrasts with how other hypervisors usually work, as KVM does not need to create or emulate kernel components that are used for virtual hosting.

-Xen is one of the most common hypervisors in use today.
-Unlike KVM, Xen uses a microkernel, which provides the tools needed to support virtual servers without modifying the host’s kernel.
-Xen supports two distinct methods of virtualization: paravirtualization, which skips the need to emulate hardware but requires special modifications made to the virtual servers’ operating system, and hardware-assisted virtualization, which uses special hardware features to efficiently emulate a virtual server so that they can use unmodified operating systems.
+Xen is one of the most common hypervisors.
+Unlike KVM, Xen uses its own microkernel, which provides the tools needed to support virtual servers without modifying the host’s kernel.
+Xen supports two distinct methods of virtualization: paravirtualization, which skips the need to emulate hardware but requires special modifications made to the virtual servers’ operating system, and hardware-assisted virtualization (or HVM), which uses special hardware features to efficiently emulate a virtual server so that they can use unmodified operating systems.
 HVM became widespread on consumer CPUs around 2006, allowing most desktops and laptops to achieve similar performance when running virtual machines or microkernel-based containers (e.g. through Docker).

 ESXi is an enterprise-level hypervisor offered by VMware.
 ESXi is unique in that it doesn’t require the host to have an underlying operating system.
 This is referred to as a “type 1” hypervisor and is extremely efficient due to the lack of a “middleman” between the hardware and the virtual servers.
 With type 1 hypervisors like ESXi, no operating system needs to be loaded on the host because the hypervisor itself acts as the operating system.

 Hyper-V is one of the most popular methods of virtualizing Windows servers and is available as a system service in Windows Server.
 This makes Hyper-V a common choice for developers working within a Windows software environment.
-Hyper-V is included in Windows Server 2008 and 2012 and is also available as a stand-alone server without an existing installation of Windows Server.
+Hyper-V is included in modern versions of Windows and is also available as a stand-alone server without an existing installation of Windows Server.
 WSL2, the Windows Subsystem for Linux, is implemented via Hyper-V.